-Case Facts: Our client was living in a Housing Commission unit – the block consisted of 2 units, one above the other, the client’s unit being on the top floor with side access stairs.
+Our client was living in a Housing Commission unit – the block consisted of two units, one above the other, the client’s unit being on the top floor with side access stairs.
 There had been an ongoing dispute between the parties largely brought about by the chronic alcoholism of the person living in the flat below.
 On the day of the stabbing, the neighbour had been drinking with friends to the point of intoxication.
 During the early afternoon, the neighbour and a friend approached our client.
 The neighbour assaulted our client being an assault occasioning actual bodily harm.
 Police were called.
 They found that the neighbour and her friend were quite intoxicated, kept talking over the top of each other, and were not being truthful with police.
 This was noted by police in their statements.
 No police charges were laid at that time.

 A while after police left, the neighbour and friend walked up the side stairs to our client’s unit and confronted our client, threatening her.
 A male walking nearby came to our client’s assistance and told the quarrelsome duo to leave.

 Late that evening, our client wanted to walk her dog.
 When she got to the bottom of the stairs, she was verbally abused by the neighbour’s intoxicated friend, who according to our client, climbed the balcony railing and threatened to ‘beat up’ our client as there were “no police or men there to protect her now”.
 Our client had already been assaulted that day and later threatened.
 Fearing an attack for the third time, she put a kitchen knife in her bag when she went to walk her dog.
 When the neighbour approached her, she held the knife out.
 Her actions were in self defence.
 She did not maliciously inflict grievous bodily harm or maliciously wound the woman.
 The precise mechanics of the next few seconds are unknown – though the neighbour received a puncture wound to the abdomen.
 She ran back inside the unit and told the neighbour.
 The neighbour came outside, intoxicated, armed with a piece of wood, and struck our client several times about the head causing a number of injuries that required hospitalization.
-Our client was charged with Malicious Wounding pursuant to Section 33 Crimes Act 1900 – which carries a maximum penalty of 25 years imprisonment.
+Our client was charged with Malicious Wounding pursuant to section 33 of the Crimes Act 1900 (NSW) – which carries a maximum penalty of 25 years imprisonment.
 She was bail refused.

 The client had been in custody for approximately three months when a criminal defence solicitor and accredited criminal law specialist from Nyman Gibson Miralis was contacted and asked to act for her.
 A bail application was immediately arranged, and bail was granted the day after meeting the client.
-A plea of not guilty was entered and application was made pursuant so sections 91 and 93 Criminal Procedure Act 1986 to hold a committal hearing.
+A plea of not guilty was entered and application was made pursuant to sections 91 and 93 of the Criminal Procedure Act 1986 (NSW) to hold a committal hearing.
 The basis of the request to cross examine the neighbour and alleged victim was obvious – they had been untruthful with police that afternoon; were intoxicated; had both exhibited violence towards our client; and claimed that our client had leant over the balcony to stab the alleged victim.

 The client had a traumatic upbringing and had been repeatedly assaulted over many years in a dysfunctional marriage.
 She lived in a communist country for some time but was not a citizen.
 She complained that her husband only had to ask authorities to lock her up and she would be confined to a mental institution.
 There was sexual, physical and verbal abuse from which our client developed a psychiatric disorder.